 An important part of liquidity management is the use of techniques such as cash flow modeling.
 This can be used to provide the CFO, corporate treasury team and finance team with full visibility over the company’s liquidity.
 It is also important to have full visibility over the lines of credit available for short-term borrowing, including balances and limits – otherwise companies won’t know how much can be drawn from a particular line of credit.
 Liquidity management also involves managing the risk that the company will not have enough liquidity available to meet its upcoming obligations on time.
 This is a very real risk: even a profitable company can fail if it lacks the cash it needs to meet its commitments.

 Maintaining proper levels of business liquidity is dependent on having a clear view over upcoming obligations, and also understanding how quickly assets can be converted into cash in order to pay for the company’s short-term, medium-term and long-term obligations.
 This is both an art and a science.

 Where short-term liquidity is concerned, the focus is on understanding how fast the company’s short-term assets can be converted into cash.
 For medium and long-term assets, meanwhile, the goal is to match the maturity of the company’s investments as closely as possible with the timings of upcoming obligations so that cash will be available when needed.

 Managing the different moving parts can be a complex exercise.
-As such, corporate treasury and finance teams can use a toolkit of metrics to help them understand:
+As such, there are a variety of approaches of liquidity management.
+Corporate treasury and finance teams can use a toolkit of metrics to help them understand: